es-utal/DieLiebe/README.md

 4. **Key Exchange Protocol**: Incorporate a secure key exchange protocol, such as Diffie-Hellman, to securely exchange the encryption keys without exposing them to eavesdropping.

 ## Conclusion
-DieLiebe effectively combines **prime factorization**, **bit manipulation (XOR)**, and **modular exponentiation** to create a cryptograΦc algorithm that is both secure and efficient.
+DieLiebe effectively combines **prime factorization**, **bit manipulation (XOR)**, and **modular exponentiation** to create a cryptographic algorithm that is both secure and efficient.
 The algorithm offers strong encryption while being relatively simple to implement.
 By using different keys for encryption and decryption, it provides an extra layer of security.
 While it is robust, future improvements can be made to enhance scalability, security, and adaptability to new cryptograΦc challenges.